Governor Phil Bryant declares September 25, 2014 Paralegal Day in Mississippi.

 Mississippi Paralegal Association Pro Bono Award

 MPA is proud to offer to its members a Pro Bono Award.
+The site www.phonetrackingapps.com/ offers a free option that is a great way to try out the site, and for just $39/year you are granted the ability to upgrade from 2 live galleries at a time to an unlimited amount of live galleries.
 In order to promote an awareness of pro bono activities and to encourage MPA members to volunteer their time and specialty skills to pro bono projects within the community, MPA wishes to recognize a legal assistant member who demonstrates exceptional dedication to pro bono service.
 We hope to encourage all members to foster the development of pro bono projects and to provide assistance to established pro bono programs.
 The following are just a few organizations in which a member can offer his/her assistance:

 Mississippi Volunteer Lawyer’s Project: Assist Mississippi Bar members in their efforts to help the indigent on a pro bono basis.
 601-948-4471